Requirements: Art and Art History

 Requirements for the Art History Major

-The art history major requires twelve courses: eleven courses in art history and one course in studio art.
-Certain courses in related disciplines, such as American studies and classics, count toward the eleven art history courses required for the major (see note below).
-The core art history requirements are distributed across the introductory, intermediate, and advanced level.
-The major requirements are:
+The art history major requires 12 courses: 11 courses in art history and one in studio art.
+Certain courses in related disciplines, such as American studies and classics, count toward the 11 art history courses required for the major (see note below).
+The core art history requirements are distributed across the introductory, intermediate and advanced levels.
+The major requirements:

 - At least two 100-level ARHS courses (up to three count toward the major)